My tenant is claiming housing benefit

 If tenants are renting in the private sector and are entitled to benefit, it is usually paid in arrears.

 - Directly to the tenant's bank account, using the bank automated credit system (BACS)

 - Directly to your (the landlord's) bank account using the bank automated credit system (BACS) *If you would like a tenant's benefit to be paid into your bank account, please see how to get your tenant's benefit paid into your bank account

 Please note that we can only pay you (the landlord) if your tenant is not receiving local housing allowance, or they are classed as 'vulnerable' under the safeguard policy.
 Please contact us on the details below for more information.

-For local authority tenants, benefit payments will go straight into their housing rent account.
+For council tenants, benefit payments will go straight into their housing rent account.

 Claims are assessed usually within 14 days of receipt of the last document that we require to assess their benefit.